mmuller88/mmblog/content/cdk-cognito-eng/index.md

 So as we can see here I use the mock header **MOCK_AUTH_cognito:username': 'martin'** and **'MOCK_AUTH_cognito:groups': 'Admin'** .
 With this I simply simulate the authorization behavior of Cognito and make the username and user groups known to the Lambda at runtime.
 Fair enough.

 # Postman Tests
-Of course my postmant tests should also be able to use the new Auth Mock Layer.
+Of course my Postman tests should also be able to use the new Auth Mock Layer.
 On [GitHub](https://github.com/mmuller88/alf-cdk-api-gw/blob/master/test/alf-cdk.postman_collection.json) I have a Postman Collection with over 40 requests.
 The whole collection is executed by Newman after building the DEV environment as an integration test:

 ```TypeScript
   ...